leonwisdom/laravel-vue-spa-todo-app/README.md

 ./vendor/bin/sail stop
 ```

-Running the sail up command will start the migrate and seed the database,
+Running the sail up command will start a fresh migrate, seed the database,
 serve and start the vite dev server

 ## Contributing